 At Dream Runners, we run with a purpose that makes a positive difference in the lives of many.
-The two prominent causes that we will work for for 2020 will be Freedom Trust and The International Foundation for Crime Prevention and Victim Care (PCVC) ...
+The three prominent causes that we will work for for 2021 will be Frontline COVID 19 workers, Freedom Trust and The International Foundation for Crime Prevention and Victim Care (PCVC)

 “LET US RUN SO THEY CAN WALK”